jgravois/esri-leaflet-gp/README.md

 # Esri Leaflet GP

-Esri Leaflet GP is an API helper to interact with geoprocessing services published with ArcGIS Server
+Esri Leaflet GP is an API helper for interacting with geoprocessing services published with ArcGIS Server and the analysis services hosted in ArcGIS Online.

 **Currently Esri Leaflet GP is in development and should be thought of as a beta or preview**